 - 1/3 cup Walnuts – chopped

-- Add room temperature eggs, one at a time, combining well after each addition.
+- Using a stand mixer, add in the chocoalte mixture and then add room temperature eggs one at a time, combining well after each addition.

-- Sift cacao powder over chocolate mixture, stirring in as you go.
+- Sift cacao powder over chocolate mixture, mixing in as you go.

 - Gently stir in the sourdough starter until completely combined.
 Add walnuts and pour batter into prepared pan and bake for 40 minutes or until a cake tester comes out clean.
 Cool for about 20-30 minutes before removing from pan.
 It will firm up as it cools.